phillogic/al-adhanplayer/README.md

 Log into the adhanplayer pod  as follows :
 ` kubectl exec --stdin --tty adhanplayer-597b7cdd77-gszhc -n adhanplayer -- /bin/bash`

+# white noise to keep blue tooth speaker alive

+Created a crontab to run the sox whiteoise sync as part of the docker container to keep the bluetooth speaker from shutting off.

 # text 2 speech
 install speak and then use via :
 * `espeak -s120 -ven+m3 --stdout "Uss Sallam A laikum.
 This is Fujjirr time" | aplay`